dumbmatter/promise-worker-bi/README.md

     npm install

-Then to test in Node (using an XHR/PseudoWorker shim):
+Then to test in Node (using a Web Worker shim, and not running Shared Worker tests):

     npm test